ToolJet/ToolJet/docs/docs/data-sources/oracledb.md

 # Oracle DB

 ToolJet can connect to Oracle databases to read and write data.

 ## Connection

-To establish a connection with the Oracle DB data source, click on the `+Add new` button located on the query panel or navigate to the [Data Sources](https://docs.tooljet.com/docs/data-sources/overview) page from the ToolJet dashboard.
+To establish a connection with the Oracle DB data source you can either click on the `+Add new` button in the query panel, or navigate to the [Data Sources](https://docs.tooljet.com/docs/data-sources/overview) page from the ToolJet dashboard.

-A Oracle DB can be connected with the following credentials:
+### Required Credentials

 - **Host**
 - **Port**
-- **SID / Service Name** ( Database name must be a SID / Service Name )
+- **SID / Service Name** (Database name must be a SID / Service Name)
 - **Database Name**
 - **SSL**
 - **Username**
 - **Password**
-- **Client Library Path** ( Only required for local setup )
+- **Client Library Path** (Only required for local setup)

 <div style={{textAlign: 'center'}}>